Once there was a city of women

 That is the first line of The Steel Seraglio.
 That line had me at hello.
 That line was only a breath of anticipation.
 The rest that followed was an amazing read of rich and raw storytelling filled with so many delicious female characters that I was in feminist heaven.

-First off, I’m not a feminist (I’m not an ‘ist anything’ – well, maybe a readist) but I do enjoy solid, strong female characters in the stories I read (especially if they’re written by men, then I get the feeling the dudes just get it).
+First off, I’m not a feminist (I’m not an ‘ist anything’ – well, maybe a readist.
+Oh who the fuck am I kidding, yes, I totally am a feminist, but a masculine-ist too.
+How about just a humanist?).
+I digress!
+What I am is a person who enjoys solid, strong female characters in the stories I read (especially if they’re written by men, then I get the feeling the dudes just get it).
 Well this story has strong female characters coming out of the wazoo.
 A harem of them to be exact.
 And some pretty bad-ass villains I might add.

 Let me first comment on the beauty of the cover.
 This is what first caught my eye.
 Sombre, poetic, mysterious, ancient, feminine.
 I knew this could be good.